yun-vis/ustp-bcc-git/pages/actions_and_pages.md

 Settings -> Pages -> Build and deployment -> Source: GitHub Actions Settings -> Environment -> github-pages

-## Step 8: Monitor the Action and check if the pages is properly launched.
+## Step 8: Monitor the Actions on GitHub

+Check if the pages is properly deployed uder "https://<your-user>.github.io/<your-repo>" Once it is deployed, go to Settings -> Pages -> Your site is live at "http://..."

+# Notes

+- Some themes may use Jekyll Merges Config
+  - For example, the _config.yml, you overwrite what you set and you inherit anything you don’t set.
+  - Files in directories override, not merge.

+# References